 9 – Avoid Taking On Too Much

 One of the main goals of scaling up is to secure business.
-However, an expansive client network and low-level profits aren’t necessarily an indicator of success.
+However, an expansive client network and low-level profits aren’t necessarily indicators of success.

 It’s important to continue generating leads and landing new clients as your scale upwards but avoid accepting piecemeal projects that will only spread your resources too thin.

-A vital part of any scaling exercise is establishing your agency’s niche and buyer persona.
+Establishing your agency’s niche and buyer persona is vital to any scaling exercise.
 Use these as guidelines when it comes to accepting new work.

-If potential projects aren’t entirely in line with your future ambitions, don’t be afraid to say no.
+If potential projects aren’t entirely aligned with your future ambitions, don’t be afraid to say no.

 Declining work outright has the potential to damage your reputation.
-Therefore, try and be delicate when dismissing projects that aren’t aligned with your scaling-up strategy.
+Therefore, be delicate when dismissing projects that aren’t aligned with your scaling-up strategy.

-If you’re networked with similar agencies in the industry, consider referring prospective clients to them.
+If you’ve networked with similar agencies in the industry, consider referring prospective clients to them.

 10 – Adopt an Outside Perspective

 Keeping a clear head is crucial when scaling up a digital marketing agency.
-If you’re someone who’s always adopted a hands-on style of management, now is the time to step back.
+If you’ve always adopted a hands-on management style, now is the time to step back.

-Getting too immersed in everyday operations and projects on an ad hoc basis will leave you blind to what’s going on.
+Getting too immersed in everyday operations and projects on an ad hoc basis will leave you blind to what’s happening.

-Once you’ve put a bit of space between you and day-to-day operations, it will be far easier to track the progress of your scaling-up endeavours.
+Once you’ve put a bit of space between you and day-to-day operations, tracking the progress of your scaling-up endeavours will be far easier.